lightningorb/orb/docs/source/script_editor.rst

 .. warning::

     The script editor is currently at the 'experimental' stage.
 It works well for very small scripts, e.g maximum 4 or 5 lines.
-However for longer scripts, the current recommendation is to write a plugin using your favorite editor.
+However for longer scripts, the current recommendation is to write an app using your favorite editor.

     The script editor cannot match the comfort of using an editor or IDE such as Sublime Text, MS Studio Code, Atom, PyCharm etc.